-In WeChat hit “+” to add a contact, select New Chat and start adding Friends.
-Give your group a name and send the first message as th purpose of the group. by selecting a number of contacts.
+In WeChat hit “+” to Add Contacts, select New Chat and start adding Friends.
+Give your group a name and send the first message as the purpose of the group by selecting a number of contacts.
 This is how many business discussions are held between a number of parties even exchanging documents.

 Like other social media platforms, you can share text, photos and links with your network:

 - To view news feed – go to Discover, Moments, where you can like or comment

 - To post content – in Moments hit the camera and choose from photos.
 If just posting text, hold the camera a few seconds.
 You can also select up to 10 connections @mention to make sure they see your share.

 - Short video – click on the Sight icon to do a quick scan and instantly add to your moments’ feed or group chat.

 WeChat is a great tool to keep in touch when travelling as you just need WiFi (or local SIM) and calls are free.